 - Repeat this process for each additional implant.

 - After entering the calibration information for all configured implants, click Save and Exit.

-This process will provide you with accurate battery voltage information that can be displayed using Ponemah graphs or the Digital Displays.
+This process will provide you with accurate battery voltage information that can be displayed using Ponemah graphs or Digital Displays.